sakshi2k/virtual-keyboard/README.md

     - special characters ()
     - special keys (space, delete, enter, shift and caps lock)
     - additional key (clear all)
-2. Fixed layouyt for the keyboard
+2. Fixed layout for the keyboard
 3. When a user clicks on an alphabet
     - the alphabet is printed as text
     - the alphabets shuffle in any random order